TheLastZombie/Axiom/src/home/about.md

 ![It's me!](me.jpg)

-My name's Sunny (or Eric, whichever works), and I'm broadcasting this from a Raspberry Pi, located near the Austria-Germany border.
+My name's Sunny (or Eric, whichever works), and I'm broadcasting this from ~~a Raspberry Pi, located near the Austria-Germany border~~ [Vercel](https://vercel.com/), which is actually pretty damn cool once you get the hang of it.

 I usually work as an [application developer](code.html).
 Aside from that, I occasionally do [graphic design](design.html), video editing, [photography](photos.html) and more.
 I'm also into a lot of old technology (ZX Spectrum, MS-DOS, what have you) and console hacking (the cool kids call this "homebrew", right?).